janwilmans/copperspice-gettingstarted/README.md

 # copperspice-gettingstarted
-A collection of easy to use copperspice examples.
+A collection of easy to use copperspice examples, specifically:
+* using visual studio 2019
+* using the copperspice nuget package

 # Usage